SAP/spartacus-docs/_pages/fsa/fsa-release-information.md

 - A minor change means we added new features, but they are configured to be off by default, not to cause compatibility issues.
 A new minor can also include changes or bug fixes that may affect compatibility, but feature flags also control these.
 So all significant changes are “opt-in”.
 See feature flag documentation for more information.
 - We will normally publish pre-release libraries labelled ‘next’ a few weeks before a new minor release.
 The goal is to provide early access to new features and get feedback from the community.
 - If you choose not to use a new feature, you should have no problems upgrading to a new Major.# with features flag set to a previous Major.#.
 If you do see a problem, please report a bug, and we’ll assess and fix it.
 We encourage you to upgrade to the latest libraries frequently during development in order to take advantage of bug fixes and new features.
-- To use all functionalities in Spartacus 2.*, release 2011 of SAP Commerce Cloud and 2102 of Financial Services Accelerator is required.
+- To use all functionalities in FSA Spartacus 2.*, release 2011 of SAP Commerce Cloud and 2102 of Financial Services Accelerator is required.
 - The latest patch release is strongly recommended, as it usually contains bug fixes that affect Spartacus.

 ## Future Releases